Mslef/frontend-nanodegree-arcade-game/README.md

 To move the player around simply use the arrow keys.

 Use the settings panel to change the character sprite, or to change the difficulty level, which determines how many enemies are in the scene.

-If you use the settings panel, make sure to click on the game canvas to allow use key input.